Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/post-processing/post-processing-custom-effect-low-code.md

+---
+uid: urp-post-processing-custom-effect-low-code
+---

-# How to create a custom post-processing effect
+# Create a low-code custom post-processing effect in URP

-The example on this page shows how to use a Full Screen Render Pass to create a grayscale custom post-processing effect.
+The example on this page shows how to use the Full Screen Render Pass Renderer Feature to create a grayscale custom post-processing effect.

+For more information on the Full Screen Render Pass Renderer Feature, refer to the [Full Screen Pass Renderer Feature reference](../renderer-features/renderer-feature-full-screen-pass.md).

 ## Prerequisites

 This example requires the following:

-- A Unity project with the URP package installed.
+* A Unity project with the URP package installed.

-- The **Scriptable Render Pipeline Settings** property refers to a URP asset (**Project Settings** > **Graphics** > **Scriptable Render Pipeline Settings**).
+* The **Scriptable Render Pipeline Settings** property refers to a URP asset (**Project Settings** > **Graphics** > **Scriptable Render Pipeline Settings**).

 ## Create a Fullscreen Shader Graph